rcac-geo/workshop-qgis/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain why you should use QGIS
+- Explain why we should use QGIS
 - Demonstrate how to start QGIS on Clusters

 ::::::::::::::::::::::::::::::::::::::::::::::::